wickipedia/CNN_Node/README.md

 ### Controller
 The controller used for this project made use of the already implemented PI-controller of [dt-core](https://github.com/duckietown/dt-core/tree/daffy/packages/lane_control) node.
-It is a tuned, cleaned-up and asynchronous PID-controller.
-It weighs deviations towards the asphalt more than towards the other lane.
+It is a tuned, cleaned-up and asymetric PID-controller.
+It weighs deviations to the outside of the tile more than towards the middle lane.
 The controllers can be found in [packages/cnn_node/include/controller/controller.py](packages/cnn_node/include/controller/controller.py)